shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 Growth/increasing functions define a as 1 and b as the maximum multiplier, while decay/decreasing functions define b as 1 and a as the minimum multiplier.
 Therefore, a severity of 0 will not change the healthy value and allows for an intuitive continuous function without any discontinuities.
 The respiratory system also includes logic to combine effects for each parameter when multiple insults/interventions are applied.

-When an artificial airway is applied (i.e., mechanical ventilator or anesthesia machine), there is a change in the respiratory circuit's resistance and compliance @cite arnal2018parameters.
+When positive pressure ventilation is applied (i.e., mechanical ventilator or anesthesia machine), there is a change in the respiratory circuit's resistance and compliance @cite arnal2018parameters.
 Intubated patients will have these modifiers stacked/combined with all other action/condition modifiers.

 <center><br>
 <i>Table 2.
-Property changes due to the application of respiratory diseases and an artificial airway.
+Property changes due to the application of respiratory diseases and positive pressure ventilation.
 ARDS and COPD are applied by the user with a severity defined between 0 and 1 and mapped using with linear or exponential functions.
 Mild severity = 0.3, moderate severity = 0.6, severe severity = 0.9.
 The fatigue factor is a multiplier on the muscle pressure source target that effectively reduces the tidal volume due to the increased effort of breathing.</i>
 </center>

 <table>
   <tr>
     <th>Parameter</th>
     <th>Standard Healthy</th>
-    <th>Artificial Airway</th>
+    <th>Positive Pressure Ventilation</th>
     <th colspan="4">Restrictive (ARDS)</th>
     <th colspan="4">Obstructive (COPD)</th>
   </tr>